developer-onizuka/nvidia-docker_VirtualMachine/README.md

 root@3baa8af15d57:/# apt-key add /var/cuda-repo-ubuntu2004-11-4-local/7fa2af80.pub
 root@3baa8af15d57:/# apt-get update
-root@3baa8af15d57:/# apt-get -y install cuda
+root@3baa8af15d57:/# apt-get -y install cuda root@3baa8af15d57:/# exit
 ```

 # 9. Install cuDNN on Container Machine
-Download libcudnn8 and libcudnn8-dev from https://developer.nvidia.com/rdp/cudnn-download before this step and put them in /mnt/docker/volume/work/\_data directory which is already created in #2.
+Download libcudnn8 and libcudnn8-dev from https://developer.nvidia.com/rdp/cudnn-download prior to this step and put them in /mnt/docker/volume/work/\_data directory which is already created in #2.
 So that container of ubuntu can use it thru mountpoint.
 ```
 $ sudo docker exec -it ubuntu /bin/bash
 -----